Translations

 Introduction

-Groundhog Day greetings, to my local, regional, national, and international readers – especially to you, dear reader.
+Groundhog Day greetings to local, regional, national, and international readers, especially to you, dear reader.
 The groundhog didn't see his shadow around these parts, if it matters.

-My desire had been to finish the sixth article, in my Christian Evidences series.
-The article will be, Lord willing, on the inspiration of the Bible, as verified by its accuracy.
-I have been working on the article, on and off, since 12/18/2022.
+My desire had been to finish the sixth article in the Christian Evidences series.
+Lord willing, the article will be about the inspiration of the Bible as verified by its accuracy.
+I have been working on the article on and off since 12/18/2022.

 On Friday, 1/27/2023, however, “Microcrap” had other plans!
-I will vent my temporal and technical frustrations, in this public complaint to “Microcrap.”
-I wonder if “Microcrap” will stumble across my complaint and, if so, will even care.
+I will vent my temporal and technical frustrations in this public complaint to “Microcrap.”
+I wonder if “Microcrap” will stumble across my complaint and, if so, even care.
 That monopoly needs to be partitioned.

 Don't be concerned!
 This Appalachian Irishman found a solution.